-The persons are “grammatical”, as they can stand for live beings, as well as things, events, or other objects of thought.
-They can refer to fictional characters or objects, and people do not have to be real, either.
+The persons are “grammatical”, as they can stand for human beings, or things, events, or other objects of thought.
+They also can refer to fictional characters or objects, and people in stories do not have to be real, either.

 We can say that he is someone, he has something, or he does something.
 Similarly, we can say that she is someone, she has something, or she does something.

-The feature “s” holds only for the singular that is, single persons, creatures, things, events, or phenomena — in short, objects of thought — in the grammatical PRESENT.
+The feature “s” holds only for the singular, that is, single persons, creatures, things, events, or phenomena — in short, objects of thought — in the grammatical PRESENT.

 How important are our three words, be, have, and do?
 They can be our core grammar words.
 We can use them cognitively to map the grammatical time in language.